Alina-enni/lingdiggers/README.md

 With multi-word queries the engine searches only for the specific words in the query; e.g. 'fix you' shows results with 'fix' and 'you'.
 As we are using the tf-idf method, the results in both cases are ranked and presented in descending order.

+The web UI features Bootstrap and Jinja2 to ensure that the search interface looks nice to the user.
+When no search query exists, the user sees a welcome message, and when no matches for the query are found, the user sees a special message.

 To use the search engine, 3 files are needed:
 - flaskdemo.py should be located in the flask folder
 - lyrics2.txt is the (small) lyrics database and should be located where the python file is.